mrtz-wssl/spotify-BD/README.md

 ### 00-merging dataframes.ipynb
 This dataframe first creates a merged dataset, then conducts different tests on the merged dataset and finally exports the data to make it accessible for further use.
 ### 01-data_clean.ipynb
-Dataframe cleaning for modelling and scale of all the variabels
+Dataframe cleaning for modelling and scale of all the variabels.
 ### 02-ml_models.ipynb
-Evaluation of different machine learning models (LR, RF, XGB, ...) and selection of the most appropriate based on evaluation metrics
+Evaluation of different machine learning models (LR, RF, XGB, ...) and selection of the most appropriate based on evaluation metrics.
 ### 03-xgb.ipynb
-Selected XGBoost model fitting and prediction
+Selected XGBoost model fitting and prediction.
 ### 04-social media prediction.ipynb
 This code creates a model to predict social media success built with a random forest classifier.
 The social media target is a binary variable.
 ### 05-feature_recommendation.ipynb
 Based on the model created to predict hit and flop this code gives a recommendation on how to tune a feature to reach a hit.
 It goes through a selection of features (starting with the one that is easyest to change) and tries to adapt them.
 ### 06-song recommendation.ipynb
-This code gives similar songs than the one inputed
+This code gives similar songs to the one inputed.
+### 07-genre extraction.ipynb
+This code extracts the genre assigned to a an artist on Spotify and adds it to the dataframe to be merged at a later point.
+Additionally, it also groups the genres to parent-genres that are easier to work with.
 ### xgb_model_genre.pkl
-Saved the XGBoost model in a pickle file to use across webapp, without long computing time
+Saved the XGBoost model in a pickle file to use across webapp, without long computing time.
 ### spotify_new_songs.ipynb
 Populate our data with new songs from Spotify through API requests.
 Also, the songs go through the audio analysis tool of Spotify to extract audio features for our model.